How many unwanted robocalls have you received this week?

 National Do NOT Call Registry for Landlines and Mobile Phone Numbers

 - National Do NOT Call Registry is managed by the Federal Trade Commission (Consumer Protection).
-No legitimate company is allowed to call numbers which have been registered.
-In addition, you can list specific telephone numbers you want blocked.
+No legitimate company is allowed to call numbers that have been registered.
+In addition, you can list specific telephone numbers you want to be blocked.
 It is free and it will stop law-abiding robocallers.
 Foreign callers are not likely to get caught, so it is not much of a deterrent to them.

 - If calls keep coming from a company on your Do Not Call Registry, file a complaint with the FTC on the website or at 1-888-382-1222.

 - We are told that there is scam telling people that their registration is expiring.
 The registration never expires.

 The Jolly Roger Telephone Company helps you get back at robocalling companies.
 Using their app, you put the robocaller through to a Jolly Roger Robot (you choose the robot personality like ‘Whiskey Jack’) and your robot will waste their robot’s time.
 It is a little complicated and it will cost you 4 cents a minute on your cell phone, but in the case of robocallers – revenge is sweet!

 A (fake) Verizon agent calls you because of suspicious activity on your account.
 In order to research it further, he needs to verify your identity by telling him the PIN that he just sent to your phone.
 In reality, he has gone to the Verizon “password reset” page and clicked the button to send a verification code to our mobile phone.
 If you give him the code, he can take over your account!